 The Zoning Code definition of family was alluded to in the 2030 Comprehensive Plan and then explicitly targeted in the draft 2040 Comprehensive Plan (discussed later) as a regulation that could be studied for better compliance with Fair Housing laws and better provision of housing.
-This study was requested by City Council Resolution 18-1204 on July 18, 2018.
+This study was requested by City Council Resolution 18-1204 on July 18, 2018 (attached as Appendix D).
 The resolution calls "for action to create and preserve housing that is affordable at all income levels, address racial, social and economic disparities in housing, and create infrastructure needed to stabilize housing for all in Saint Paul."
 In this resolution "the Saint Paul City Council acknowledges the housing crisis in our city and region, and the urgent need to address the crisis as our population grows" and requests "[z]oning studies by the Planning Commission to explore ways to increase density in residential districts including ... reviewing and updating the definition of 'family'."

-The definition of family was highlighted as a barrier to housing choice with potentially discriminatory effects in the 2017 Addendum to the 2014 Regional Analysis of Impediments to Fair Housing Choice, prepared for the Twin Cities' Fair Housing Implementation Council (FHIC).^a Saint Paul's definition ranked a 2 - "medium risk" of being discriminatory or arbitrary - on a scale of 1 (low-risk) to 3 (high risk).
-The report recommends that cities with a medium risk ranking "amend their codes to either (1) have the definition of family more closely correlate to neutral maximum occupancy restrictions found in safety and building codes; (2) increase the number of unrelated persons who may reside together to better allow for nontraditional family types; or (3) create an administrative process that allows for a case-by-case approach to determining whether a group that does not meet the code's definition of family or housekeeping unit is nonetheless a functionally equivalent family."
+The definition of family was also highlighted as a barrier to housing choice with potentially discriminatory effects in the 2017 Addendum to the 2014 Regional Analysis of Impediments to Fair Housing Choice, prepared for the Twin Cities' Fair Housing Implementation Council (FHIC) (relevant portion attached as Appendix E).^a Saint Paul's definition ranked a 2 - "medium risk" of being discriminatory or arbitrary - on a scale of 1 (low-risk) to 3 (high risk).